-In 1653, Herbert’s only prose work A Priest to the Temple (usually known as The Country Parson) was published.
+In 1653, Herbert’s only prose work, A Priest to the Temple (usually known as The Country Parson), was published.
 It offered practical advice to rural members of the clergy and explained that what may seem to be worldly objects, such as plows, could be made to serve God’s truth.
 In addition to Herbert’s skill with the written word, he was known for his ability to play the lute.
-He often set his own verses and since his death over ninety of his poems have been set to music.
+He often set his own verses, and since his death, over ninety of his poems have been set to music.

 Influence from other Poets

-George Herbert was notably influenced by religious writers and thinkers, as well as Shakespeare and Milton.
+George Herbert was notably influenced by religious writers and thinkers, as well as William Shakespeare and John Milton.
 His work eventually influenced other well-known poets such as Henry Vaughan, Samuel Taylor Coleridge, and even Emily Dickinson.

 George Herbert was known for his metaphysical poetry during the 17th century.
 His works were characterized by their intricate wordplay, their use of religious symbolism, and their emotional depth, and are often seen as a reflection of Herbert’s own spiritual journey.